wasadar/testing-redmine-s-site-with-playwright-framework-draft/readme.md

     ```
     npm install
     ```
-But some of them including: Node.js, Java, Playwright browsers and their dependencies - can not.
+But some of them including: Node.js, Java, Playwright browsers - can not.

 Please make sure you have the necessary dependencies installed and the environment properly configured before running the tests.
 You can customize the tests in the [tests](tests) directory and configure the Playwright options in the [config](playwright.config.js) file as needed.